-- 1. Identify the major theories of first and second language acquisition that inform classroom practices. - 2.
-Identify and compare first and second language acquisition processes that affect student learning. - 3.
-Use research-based models of instruction including bilingual, sheltered, and/or inclusion. - 4.
-Determine characteristics of bilingualism. - 5.
-Determine factors that influence the development of bilingualism. - 6.
-Identify how ELLs' use of home language serves as a foundation for learning English. - 7.
-Determine factors that affect ELLs' learning of English, including psychological, social, cultural, and political factors. - 8.
-Apply individual learner variables to guide the process of learning English as a second language. - 9.
-Distinguish characteristics of social language (e.g., basic interpersonal communication skills [BICS]) and academic language (e.g., cognitive academic language proficiency [CALP]). - 10.
-Identify sources of ELLs' errors (e.g., interlanguage) to guide effective instruction. - 11.
-Identify language functions (e.g., communicating needs, purpose, desires) of spoken and written English to facilitate English language acquisition.
+- 1. Identify major theories and processes of first and second language acquisition that inform classroom practices and may affect student learning. - 2.
+Identify characteristics of research-based models of instruction (e.g., dual-language, sheltered). - 3.
+Identify factors that influence the development of bilingualism and biliteracy.

+- 4. Identify how ELLs' literacy and oracy in the home language serve as a foundation for learning English. - 5.
+Determine internal factors (e.g., age, motivation, prior knowledge) and external factors (e.g., social, cultural, political) that may affect ELLs' learning. - 6.
+Distinguish characteristics of social language and academic language. - 7.
+Identify sources of ELLs' errors to guide effective instruction. - 8.
+Identify language functions (e.g., communicating needs, purposes, and desires) of spoken and written English to facilitate English language acquisition. - 9.
+Distinguish between the characteristics of ELLs in the natural process of acquiring English and ELLs with exceptionalities. - 10.
+Identify characteristics of ELLs who are gifted and talented.